 4 Challenges of Selecting a College

 The following issues and concerns exist in any year — with or without a global pandemic.
-Do not lose sight of them as you navigate the chaos.
+Do not lose sight of them as you help your child navigate the chaos.

 At age 17 or 18, it’s a lot to ask someone to decide and plan their future.
 Also, there are all those spoken or unspoken family expectations.

-2. Do You Choose to Learn a Skill or Follow a Dream?
+2. Is it Better to Learn a Skill or Follow a Dream?

 This is the eternal struggle.
 No one should be compelled to live an unfulfilled life.
 But there will always be bills to be paid.

 Can your family afford the school of your student’s dreams?
 Are loans the way to go?
 Is financial assistance available?

 Is your child academically up to speed for the school of his or her dreams?
 Many colleges and universities have stringent standards.